Selenium Alternatives: Choosing the Best Tool for Your Testing

 If you're looking for a tool to reduce the complexity of writing and maintaining tests, Nightwatch or frameworks like Playwright and Cypress would be good choices.

-5 alternatives to Selenium for browser automation testing
+5 leading Selenium alternatives for browser automation testing

 Here are some of the best alternatives to Selenium in the market right now: